rillki/img2pdf/README.md

 Your will find the binary in the `bin/` folder.
 Add it to your `PATH` to use it freely.

+Here is an article on how to add an executable binary to `PATH` on [Windows 10](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53).

 ### LICENSE
 All code is licensed under [MIT](https://github.com/rillki/img2pdf/blob/main/LICENSE) license.